 Due to the amnesic effect of the medications, patients may have little or no recollection of their sedation visit.
 This is not the time to do online shopping as the patient may not remember their purchases!
-Patients can not drive for 24 hours after.
-When the patient is home, they are advised to eat and hydrate to flush the medication out of their system to get a good nights sleep for the next day.
+Patients cannot drive for 24 hours after.
+When the patient is home, they are advised to eat and hydrate to flush the medication out of their system to get a good night’s sleep for the next day.
 The best part of having conscious sedation dentistry is the patient is so relaxed during their visit; they tend to have less post-treatment soreness.

 Can I get all my dental work in as little as one visit?

 Patients who have not had dental care for many years often require complete reconstruction.
 In most cases, full mouth treatment can be rendered in one sedation visit and may require a simple follow-up appointment.
 Your sedation dentist can get much more work done while their patient is comfortable and relaxed.
-Look for a non-judgemental sedation dentist who will explain the care you need as well as how to maintain your dental work for years to come.
+Look for a non-judgmental sedation dentist who will explain the care you need as well as how to maintain your dental work for years to come.